What It Means that Christ Died for God's Elect

 In the phrase definite atonement, the adjective definite does double duty.
 The death of Christ is definite in its intent.
 Christ died in order to redeem a specific group of people, his elect.
 And it's definite in its nature.
 Christ's death really will atone for his people's sins.

-Jonathan Gibson (PhD, Cambridge University) is associate minister at Cambridge Presbyterian Church and assistant professor of Old Testament at Westminster Theological Seminary.
+Jonathan Gibson (PhD, Cambridge University) is an associate minister at Cambridge Presbyterian Church and assistant professor of Old Testament at Westminster Theological Seminary.
 He is the author of historical and biblical articles in Themelios and Journal of Biblical Literature and regularly speaks at conferences in Australia and South Africa.
 Jonathan and his wife, Jackie, have two children.